tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Horizontal Navigation Menu

-Discover how to create a horizontal navigation menu using an unordered list and CSS.
+Create a horizontal navigation menu using an unordered list and CSS.
 This snippet uses the `float` property to position the menu items side by side.

 ```html
 <!DOCTYPE html>